AAllred18/startup/notes.md

 - In a flex container (display: flex), children (e.g., images) line up along the main axis (row by default), shrink or grow per flex and intrinsic size, wrap if flex-wrap: wrap.
 - Alignment: justify-content (main axis), align-items (cross axis).
 - Without extra rules, expect a row of images, height aligned by align-items (default stretch has no effect on intrinsic-sized images).
+- Displayed in a row by default unless flex-direction: column is specified

 ### DOM & Selectors
 What does ```getElementById``` + ```addEventListener``` do (general)